flyinggrizzly/url-shortener/README.md

   - [ ] most popular short URLs
   - [ ] source of traffic
 - [ ] clean up layouts so they're more consistent with columns
+- [ ] discvovery and implementation of a more programmatic way of excluding anything in the application's routes from being set as a short URL slug

 ## License